After years of uncertainty, the future of a much-loved family business in La Perouse may soon be secured.

 It’s rare to find a commercial patch of vegetables growing close to any major city these days, especially on prime land bordered by housing estates.

-But what makes the heritage-listed La Perouse Market Gardens, south of Sydney, even more special, is that with no big machines, the plots here are still worked by hand as they have been for more than 150 years.
+And what makes the heritage-listed La Perouse Market Gardens south of Sydney even more special is that, with no big machines, the plots here are still worked by hand as they have been for more than 150 years.

 That's why locals have fought so hard to save them.